13aa83/pdsnd_github/README.md

 Replace the Project Title

 ### Description
 This is for the bikeshare.py project.
-This is for analyzing bikeshare patterns
+This is for analyzing bikeshare patterns.
+Another improve
 ### Files used
 Include the files used